 Where individual support is required on a daily basis throughout the school day, the College will partner with parents to recruit a suitably qualified Individual Learning Assistant (ILSA).
-Recruitment will be a joint venture between the Head of Inclusion and parents, but all ILSAs will be fully line-managed and supervised by the Head of Inclusion or SENCO and the relevant class teachers.
+This assistant will be parent-employed and will primarily be the responsibility of the parents, with regular support, guidance and supervision from the Inclusion team.
 Brighton College staff remain accountable for professional service delivery and the pupil will continue to receive expert inclusion intervention from the College.
-Class Teachers will remain responsible for differentiation and planning the support offered by the ILSA.
+Class teachers will remain responsible for adaptive teaching and planning the support offered by the ILSA.